Communist Front (Italy)

-The Communist Front (Fronte Comunista) is a Marxist–Leninist communist party in Italy that was founded in 2020.
+The Communist Front (Fronte Comunista) is an anti-revisionist Marxist–Leninist party in Italy that was founded in 2021.

 Its stated purpose is to "play a role in the regrouping and unification of revolutionary forces into a communist party that is strong, consistently Marxist-Leninist, homogeneous ideologically and politically, clear and consequential in tactics and strategy, adequate to the historical phase in which we live and to the struggles that await the workers against the indiscriminate attacks of the employers' front".

 The Front of Communist Youth joined the Communist Front in 2021 after splitting from the Communist Party in 2020.
 In November 2023, the Communist Front took part in the creation of the European Communist Action.